lichkitsch/old_campaigns/how_to_write_an_adventure.md

 **Examples**
 - The party comes into a new town with a recent series of strange disappearances.
 - The party is falsely accused of a crime and must escape or prove their innocence.
-- There's talk of a treasure trove in a abandoned, flooded city not far from here.
+- There's talk of a treasure trove in an abandoned, flooded city not far from here.
 - One of the party members is kidnapped in the dead of night and must be rescued.
-- A relative of a party member shows up asking for help with paying off a debt.
+- A relative of a party member shows up asking for help to pay off a debt.

 ## Guardian at the Gate
-There's one big obstacle that's kept the problem from being solved thus far.
+There's one big obstacle that's kept the problem from being solved thus far, an obstacle that your party must overcome to even start the adventure.
 This could be a literal guardian posted at the dungeon's entrance, but often times you want to be a little more metaphorical.

 **Examples**
 - The cave entrance is littered with bones and blocked by a large, sleeping troll.
 - The college only allows entry to students and faculty, a rule enforced by a dangerous magical barrier.
-- The NPC from the story hook is murdered and the clues surrounding their death guide the party forward.
+- The NPC from the story hook is murdered and the mystery surrounding their death acts as the first obstacle.
 - The island on which the treasure is located is difficult to find because it changes locations.
-- The party must gain the favor of a animalistic deity before gaining entry to its forest.
+- The party must gain the favor of an animalistic deity before gaining entry to its forest.

 ## The Minor Challenge
 Once the party is past the "gate" and into the meat of the adventure, they immediately face their first challenge.
 Challenges should focus on one of the three pillars of adventure RPGs: exploration, social interaction, and combat.

-### Lay of the Land
+### Clues, Puzzles, and Traps
 Exploration encounters will involve collecting information from the environment and solving puzzles or traps that keep the party from progressing.

 **Examples**